The exhibition was om display at Nationalmuseum Jamtli in Östersund.

-A palace building, a theatre king and skilled diplomats: vital ingredients in the flourishing cultural life of the 18th century.
-Meet the artists who brought the Rococo style to Sweden, and those who left the country for brilliant careers at the royal courts on the continent.
+A palace building, a theater king and skilled diplomats: vital ingredients in the flourishing cultural life of the 18th century.
+Visitors could meet the artists who brought the Rococo style to Sweden, and those who left the country for brilliant careers at the royal courts on the continent.

-The new exhibition, which opens at the Nationalmuseum Jamtli on 18 June, focuses on the relations between Sweden and Europe during the 18th century in the field of visual arts and applied arts.
-It will take you through a century not only marked by wars and severe hardships, but also of optimism for the future, utilitarian thinking, and a belief in science where art was closely related to politics and diplomacy.
+The exhibition at the Nationalmuseum Jamtli focused on the relations between Sweden and Europe during the 18th century in the field of visual arts and applied arts.
+It took the visitor through a century not only marked by wars and severe hardships, but also of optimism for the future, utilitarian thinking, and a belief in science where art was closely related to politics and diplomacy.

-Among the many things one will become acquainted with at the exhibition is the new ideas and artists who came to Sweden from France to participate in the construction of the new Royal Palace of Stockholm at the beginning of the century.
-We will also look more closely at the direct impact Gustav III of Sweden had on culture in the latter part of the century.
+Among the many things one could become acquainted with at the exhibition were the new ideas and artists who came to Sweden from France to participate in the construction of the new Royal Palace of Stockholm at the beginning of the century.
+The exhibition also looked more closely at the direct impact Gustav III of Sweden had on culture in the latter part of the century.